 Bukit Tiban National Park is accessible by Pan-Borneo Highway.

-Maludam National Park in Betong Division.
+Maludam National Park is located in the Maludam

 Maludam National Park offered a rewarding bird watching activity with sightings of spectacular birds such as black pied and rhinocerous hornbill, blue-eared and kingfishers just to name a few.